Term of the Moment

 Like Windows vs. Mac

-Like Windows computers, Android hardware is made by many different manufacturers.
-Also like Windows, Android vendors can add their own apps and different interface features to their devices (see app launcher).
+Like Windows computers, Android hardware is offered by several manufacturers, and they can add their own apps and interface features to their devices (see app launcher).

 In contrast, like the Mac, the iPhone and iPad are made only by Apple.
 There are fewer current models than Android, and all have a standard interface.
 See iPhone vs. Android, how to select a mobile device, Open Handset Alliance, AOSP, Android fragmentation, mobile compatibility and mobile device vendor control.